DivyanshuMishra97/COVID-19-Global-Vaccine-Tracker/README.md

 - **Step 2:** Performed ETL (Extract, Transform, Load):
   - Extracted raw data.
-  - Transformed the dataset using Python (Pandas) and Excel to clean, validate, and format the data.
+  - Transformed the data by using Excel to clean, validate, and format the data.
   - Loaded the processed data into Tableau for visualization.

 - **Step 3:** Designed interactive visualizations in Tableau: